-What I’m here to talk about today is why you should care about recognizing these diamonds in your hiring process and what key traits you should look for based on countless hours of nerdy research.
+There are a lot of marketing interview questions you should be asking -- 54, to be exact.
+But what I’m here to talk about today is why you should care about recognizing these diamonds in your hiring process and what key traits you should look for based on countless hours of nerdy research.

-Why is Recognizing High-performing Marketers During the Hiring Process So Important?
+Why is Recognizing High-Performing Marketers During the Hiring Process So Important?

 So you want this incredible, magical employee.